EthicalTomas/CyberSec-Journey/README.md

 - [x] Book Reading
 ### Bash Guide
   - I learnt that a shell is basically a command interpreter and learnt about some different types of shell
-  - Learnt some new basic commands and arguments in bash like apropos, whatis.
+  - Learnt some new basic commands in bash like apropos, whatis and what arguments are.

  - [ ] Lab/Practice Session
  - [ ] Video Watching